Payment Hub

 For ACH credits—where funds are transferred from the payer's account to the payee's account—the process usually takes one business day for the ACH transaction to occur.
 This means that if a transaction is initiated on a Monday, the recipient should receive the funds from the financial institution by Tuesday.
 This is often done for ACH bank transfers such as an electronic payment for direct deposits of salaries, vendor payments, and tax refunds.

 In the case of an ACH debit transaction—where funds are withdrawn from the payer's account by the payee—the process may take up to two business days.
 For example, if a bill payment via ACH transfer is set up on a Monday, the funds may not be debited from the payer's account until Wednesday.
-These types of ACH transfers may require additional planning so that late fees or unexpected interest payments aren't incurred.
+These types of ACH transaction of tranfers may require additional planning so that late fees or unexpected interest payments aren't incurred.

-It's important to note that weekends and bank holidays are not considered business days in the context of ACH transfers, so transactions initiated on a Friday may not be completed until the following Tuesday or Wednesday.
+It's important to note that weekends and bank holidays are not considered business days in the context of ACH debits and transfers, so transactions initiated on a Friday may not be completed until the following Tuesday or Wednesday.
 Despite the benefits of ACH, ACH bank transfers aren't immediate; it's important to note the difference between ACH debit and credit times.

 ACH direct payments to savings accounts operate similarly to a checking account with ACH network transfers.
 Payers authorize the transaction, providing their details of their bank account information for ACH direct deposit.